awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_troubleshoot.md

 ## I'm an administrator and my IAM policy returned an error or isn't working as expected<a name="security_iam_troubleshoot-validation-errors"></a>

-In addition to the IAM permissions that are required for Application Auto Scaling actions, your IAM permissions policies must grant access to call the target service and CloudWatch\.
+In addition to the IAM permissions that are required for Application Auto Scaling API actions, your IAM permissions policies must grant access to call the target service and CloudWatch\.

 If a user or application doesn't have the proper IAM policy permissions, their access might be unexpectedly denied\.
-To write permissions policies for users and applications in your accounts, consult the information in [Example policies for working with the AWS CLI or an SDK](security_iam_id-based-policy-examples.md)\.
+To write permissions policies for users and applications in your accounts, consult the information in [Application Auto Scaling identity\-based policy examples](security_iam_id-based-policy-examples.md)\.

 For information about how validation is performed, see [Permissions validation for API calls on target resources](security_iam_permission_validation.md)\.